 One of our guests’ favorite things during the colder months in the Smoky Mountains is enjoying a roaring fire from a wood-burning fireplace or the warmth from a wood-burning stove.
-While many of our cabins have lovely gas and electric fireplaces, a wood-burning fireplace is a top request from guests!
+While many of our cabins have lovely gas fireplaces and electric fireplaces, a wood-burning fireplace is a top request from guests!
 After all, what’s better than the smell of a wood-burning fireplace on a cold night in the mountains?

 If you’re lucky enough to have a wood-burning fireplace or wood stove in your vacation rental property, you’ll likely have many requests for it – but you also need to be mindful of the extra maintenance and cleaning they require.
-No one wants a dirty fireplace – or worse, an out-of-control fire due to poor maintenance.
+No one wants a dirty fireplace with buildup – or worse, an out-of-control fire due to poor maintenance.

 To locate obstructions